soupi/learn-haskell-blog-generator/src/09-next.md

 Finally, if you liked this book, do let me know - your kind words mean a lot.

-If you *really* liked this book and would like to support future passion projects like it, you can [support me directly via Ko-fi](https://ko-fi.com/gilmi).
+> And if you *really* liked this book and would like to support future passion projects
+> like it, you can [support me directly via Ko-fi](https://ko-fi.com/gilmi).

 Good luck with your next Haskell project!